-Last year I wrote a series of blogs on the ‘coping’ side of cancer, one of which was about still being able to have a laugh.
+Last year I wrote a series of articles on the ‘coping’ side of cancer, one of which was about still being able to have a laugh.
 This was my way of saying no matter how tough life is, you need to stay positive and maintain your sense of humour.
 When I think back to some of the treatments I’ve had, I sometimes have a little laugh even although I wasn’t laughing at the time!
 My favourite ‘treatment laugh’ is the ‘suppository story’ which occurred in hospital shortly after my first major surgery – it wasn’t funny at the time but I smile when I think back to it.
-On a similar subject, I had a colonoscopy around 21 months prior to my actual NET Cancer diagnosis.
+On a similar subject, I had a colonoscopy around 21 months prior to my actual Neuroendocrine Cancer diagnosis.
 Like the guy in the story below, I don’t remember a thing.
-However, what I do vividly remember (and clearly so did he!), is that the preparation for the procedure can be a ‘challenge’.
-I can vouch for that.
+However, what I do vividly remember (and clearly so did he!), is that the preparation for the procedure can be an experience to forget.

 I called my friend Axxx, a gastroenterologist, to make an appointment for a colonoscopy.
 A few days later, in his office, Axxx showed me a color diagram of the colon, a lengthy organ that appears to go all over the place, at one point passing briefly through Minneapolis.
 Then Axxx explained the colonoscopy procedure to me in a thorough, reassuring and patient manner.
 I nodded thoughtfully, but I didn’t really hear anything he said, because my brain was shrieking, ‘HE’S GOING TO STICK A TUBE 17,000 FEET UP YOUR BEHIND!’